lleites/simpletools/README.md

 This project aims to include simple but powerful utils and structures to simplify the Mojo development.

+## Installation

+Just paste to the root of your project the `simpletools.mojopkg` package file.

+To understand how to do imports check `example_usage.mojo`.

 ## SimpleList

 `SimpleList` is a generic data structure that provides a list-like interface for storing and manipulating data of any type.
 Think of `list` in Python but with extra methods.